2022 Chinese Super League

 On May 23, the league was confirmed to start from June 3.

-Affected by the epidemic, the competition system is still adopted in the first stage of this season, and it is planned to return to the home and away competition system from August 5, 2022 (from 11th round).
+Affected by the COVID-19 pandemic, the competition system is still adopted in the first stage of this season, and it is planned to return to the home and away competition system from August 5, 2022 (from 11th round).

 Format

 The format of the season was revealed on 13 May 2022.
 In the first stage (round 1-10), 18 teams will be divided into three groups.
 The hosts were allocated to each group and other teams will be drawn based on last season's rankings.

 Groups

 The draw for the first stage was revealed on 13 May 2022.